 So what are AP courses?
 They are designed to give you the experience of an intro-level college class while you’re still in high school.
-Plus, you can get college credit for the class if you can pass the AP exam.
+Plus, you can get college credit for the class if you pass the AP exam.

 Well, the content of an intro-level college class ... you won't sit in a lecture hall like this until college!

-And what are AP exams?
-It’s basically a test of all you learn in an AP class.
-You earn college credit if you pass the AP exam given at the end of the year in May.
-(APs are scored between 1 and 5, with anything above 3 considered passing.)
+But what exactly are AP exams?
+An AP exam is basically a test of all you learn in an AP class.
+You earn college credit if you pass the exam given at the end of the year in May.
+(AP tests are scored between 1 and 5, with anything above 3 considered passing.)

 Why Take AP Classes?
+3 Key Benefits

-Take AP Classes to Boost Your College Applications
+#1: They Can Boost Your College Applications

 Since AP courses are challenging and require you to study for a comprehensive exam, they teach you skills that will help you in college classes.
-According to College Board, students who take AP exams get higher grades in college than those with similar grades who don’t take AP exams.
+According to the College Board, students who take AP exams get higher grades in college than those with similar grades who don’t take AP exams.

 You basically get a head start in college.

-Many colleges say they look to see if you took the hardest courses available to you at your school.
+Many colleges say that they look to see if you took the hardest courses available to you at your school.
 Taking AP classes is often the best way to show that you are challenging yourself academically at your high school.

-To take a west coast example, USC is more straightforward: “Students should pursue Advanced Placement or International Baccalaureate classes whenever possible and if offered by high school.”
+To take a West Coast example, USC is more straightforward: “Students should pursue Advanced Placement or International Baccalaureate classes whenever possible and if offered by high school.”

-Or if you’re hoping to be Pre-Med, taking AP Chemistry, AP Biology, and AP Calculus would show you have the skills to handle tough pre-med classes as a college student.
+Or if you’re hoping to be pre-med, taking AP Chemistry, AP Biology, and/or AP Calculus would indicate that you have the skills and background needed to handle tough pre-med classes as a college student.

 "A maximum of 15 units of prematriculation credit may be counted toward any undergraduate degree.
 These units will count toward graduation, but will not meet general education requirements."

-If you’re curious about a college’s AP policy, College Board has a database you can use to look up any school's policy.
+If you’re curious about a college’s AP policy, the College Board has a database you can use to look up any school's policy.